runtimeverification/rv-predict/docs/src/docs/quickstart.rst

    -  a ``<name>`` tells to redirect the standard output to ``<name>.out`` and the standard error to ``<name>.err``.

+Additionally, the ``RV_OPTS`` environment variable can be used to specify extra options to the Java Virtual Machine running rv-predict (e.g.,  for increasing the memory limit).

 .. _Maximal sound predictive race detection with control flow abstraction: http://dx.doi.org/10.1145/2594291.2594315
 .. _z3: http://z3.codeplex.com